 - We pioneered the B0→K*0mu mu- branching fraction measurements (here) which, together with other b→smu mu- branching fractions, is in tension with Standard Model predictions.

-- The world's first observation of the decay B+→pi+mu+mu-.
-This is the first b→dmu+mu- decay that has even been observed at 5sigma level and allows us to constrain the parameters |Vts/Vtd|2 which are sensitive to new heavy particles and allow us to test the minimal flavour violation hypothesis in such decays for the first time.
+- We made the world's first observation of the decay B →pi mu mu-.
+This was the first b→dmu mu- transition ever observed and allowed us to constrain the parameters |Vts/Vtd|2 which are sensitive to new heavy particles and allow us to test the minimal flavour violation hypothesis in such decays for the first time.
 Our paper was published in JHEP and subsequent update here.
 We also made the first observation of the analogous baryonic decay ΛB→p pi mu mu- (paper).

-- The observation of a significant isospin asymmetry in B→Kmu+mu- decays.
+- The observation of a significant isospin asymmetry in B→Kmu mu- decays.
 This analysis involved the first rare decay studied at LHCb with a long-lived particle.
 Our paper show some tension with the SM predictions and was published in JHEP.